Marksome/TTM4536/CADET_00001/README.md

 #### Using radare2:
 `r2 -AA CADET_00001.adapted`
-Then type v, then v and enter to visualize.
+Then type vv and enter to visualize.
 Here we can see two intesting addresses we would like to try with angr.
 ```
 0x080487ac      mov dword [esp + local_4h], str._t_tNope__that_s_not_a_palindrome_n_n